Skip to contents

 na_val

-Vector of numeric or character values to be treated as missing (NA).
+Atomic vector of numeric or character values to be treated as missing (NA).

 For labelled variables (from haven or labelled), this argument must refer to the underlying coded values, not the visible labels.